jdeluyck/kcoreorg-website/_posts/2022/2022-02-05-lxc-subuid-subgid.md

 ## Bind mounts

-Binding a local filesystem is easy: shutdown the container, then edit `/etc/pve/lxc/XXX.conf`, with XXX being your container identifier in Proxmox.
+Binding a local filesystem is easy: shutdown the container, then edit `/etc/pve/lxc/XXX.conf`{: .filepath}, with XXX being your container identifier in Proxmox.
 To this file, you add:

 ```text
 mp0: /local/data,mp=/mount/data
 ```

-This will make the host filesystem under `/local/data` show up as `/mount/data/` on the guest LXC.
+This will make the host filesystem under `/local/data`{: .filepath} show up as `/mount/data/`{: .filepath} on the guest LXC.

 Problem: the data is written by different processes, with users that do not map with LXC.
 You'll notice that the directory is not accessible - the onmious **Access Denied**!